blueskyideas/cookiecutter-python/README.rst

 cookiecutter-pypi
 ----------------------------
-How I package up my python projects for distribution on pypi.
+How I setup my projects for distribution on pypi.

 Requirements: